zulip/zulip/docs/prod-maintain-secure-upgrade.md

-# Secure, maintainin, and upgrade
+# Secure, maintain, and upgrade

 This page covers topics that will help you maintain a healthy, up-to-date, and secure Zulip installation, including: